janbodnar/Python-Skolenie/modules.md

 ## Python locating modules

 When a module is imported the interpreter first searches for a built-in module with that name.
-If not found, it then searches in a list of directories given by the variable sys.path.
+If not found, it then searches in a list of directories given by the variable `sys.path`.
 The `sys.path` is a list of strings that specifies the search path for modules.
 It consists of the
 current working directory, directory names specified in the `PYTHONPATH` environment variable,
 and some additional installation dependent directories.
 If the module is not found, an `ImportError`